lru-cache vs quick-lru vs node-cache vs memory-cache

 • node-cache:

-Opt for node-cache if you need a more feature-rich caching solution with built-in support for time-to-live (TTL) expiration and the ability to handle cache keys and values as objects.
-It is great for applications that require more control over cache management and expiration.
+Opt for node-cache if you need a feature-rich caching solution with built-in support for TTL, automatic cleanup of expired items, and a simple API.
+It is well-suited for applications that require more control over cache management.

 • memory-cache: